Asd-g/AviSynth-JincResize/README.md

     To achieve blur, the value should more than 0.0.\
     Must be between 0.0 and 10.0.
     Default: 0.0.

+- threads\
+    How many logical processors are used.\
+    0: Maximum logical processors are used.\
+    Default: 0.

 - opt (JincResize only)\
     Sets which cpu optimizations to use.\